Ashram Tour of Rishikesh - Photo 1

 Ashram Tour of Rishikesh

-Discover why Rishikesh is one of the holiest places in India by exploring the city's ashrams, or Hindu spiritual retreats, including the abandoned ashram where the Beatles stayed and wrote some of their most famous songs.
+Discover why Rishikesh is one of the holiest places in India by exploring the city's ashrams, or Hindu spiritual retreats.
+Visit the abandoned ashram where the Beatles stayed and wrote some of their most famous songs.
 Itinerary.
-Your walking...

 • 2 hours

-Discover why Rishikesh is one of the holiest places in India by exploring the city's ashrams, or Hindu spiritual retreats, including the abandoned ashram where the Beatles stayed and wrote some of their most famous songs.
+Discover why Rishikesh is one of the holiest places in India by exploring the city's ashrams, or Hindu spiritual retreats.
+Visit the abandoned ashram where the Beatles stayed and wrote some of their most famous songs.

 Itinerary

 Your walking tour of the ashrams of Rishikesh will begin at the Sivananda ashram, near the Ram Jhula bridge.
-Learn about the origins of these spiritual centres where individuals from around the world gather for meditation and yoga, along with insights into the daily lives of the teachers and students.
+Learn about the origins of these spiritual centres where people from around the world gather to practice meditation and yoga, and gain insight into the daily lives of teachers and students living there.

-Rishikesh has numerous ashrams, each with its unique doctrines established by its founding guru.
-You will visit Vanprastha, Swarg, and Parmarth Niketan, where the Ganga Aarti ceremony is conducted every evening.
+Explore various ashrams in Rishikesh, each with unique doctrines set by their founding guru.
+Visit Vanprastha, Swarg, and Parmarth Niketan, where the Ganga Aarti ceremony is performed every evening.

 Included